 For many operators, trip data is treated like secret information that only key people should have access to.
 The rationale is that trip data reveals competitive information like utilization and revenue, or it creates data privacy issues.
 However, these concerns can be addressed through regulations.
 As a result, trip data becomes accessible to better understand the benefits of scooter sharing and shared mobility in general.
 Without access to real data, cities will be less effective in proactively identifying road space needs of these micro vehicles.
 Data is also critical to provide quantitative evidence on how shared scooters are filling the short distance mobility needs.

-While complying with data specifications may seem more like a hassle and a barrier to growing your shared operations quickly, it is important to remember that city officials determine whether or not you even get to operate in the first place.
+Complying with data specifications may seem more like a hassle and a barrier to growing your shared operations quickly.
+But it is important to remember that city officials determine whether you even get to operate in the first place.
 Cities are working on balancing the operator need to run a profitable business while ensuring citizen’s mobility needs are being met.
 For example, Washington DC used tools to ensure scooters were consistently serving lower income communities.
 In Switzerland, the Swiss Federal Railways shares open data to challenge data enthusiasts to come up with new solutions.

 On the flip side, sharing data easily can also be a competitive advantage for operators.
 The easier it is to integrate third party tools to your operating system, the more capabilities you can add in your scooter sharing service.
 Tools that use artificial intelligence to indicate where vehicles have higher revenue potential would be a helpful tool to have, as long as data can be shared in real-time.
 Similarly, if you are looking to integrate a certain amount of your fleet into a MaaS app, you can control how many vehicles get shared with the right data build in place.